DrC0okie/HEIG_CLD_Labo5/README.md

 ## Subtask 1.1 & 1.2- Installation of Minikube & Kubectl

 We had no problem installing Minikube and kubectl.
-Proof of this the screenshot showing the installed version :
+Here is the screenshot showing the installed version :

 ![](.\figures\minikube_installation.png)